knownsec/Pocsuite/docs/USAGE.md

 **-r POCFILE**

 POCFILE can be a file or a directory.
+If a file, it can be placed in it in the `tests` directory (or anywhere you prefer).
 If a directory, Pocsuite will load multiple PoCs from special destination.

 ```
 $ python pocsuite.py -r tests/ -u http://www.example.com --verify